Editor's choice: Credible Personal Loans

 Not necessarily.
-While repaying a personal loan on time can improve your credit score, it’s not always the cheapest way to do so.
+While a personal loan can improve your credit if you make on-time repayments, it’s not always the cheapest way to do so.
 If you’re able to qualify for a credit card on your own, paying off your purchases before your next payment is due is a cost-free way to improve your credit rating.

 Don’t yet have a credit score?
 Many credit unions and local banks offer small-dollar loans to build your credit.
 These credit-builder loans come low interest rates, but most lenders place the funds in a locked savings account that you can’t access until you’ve fully repaid the loan.